Followers

 The high point of the Battle of Long Island

-So who was this real-life person that I had inadvertently channeled in my novel?
-His name was Captain Samuel Smith, and oddly, although born in Pennsylvania, also of Irish heritage (his family hailed from County Tyrone).
-Smith's family moved to Baltimore when he was young and Smith eventually worked in his father's successful mercantile business.
-Young Smith sailed to Europe where he traveled extensively.
-The fictional Creed also traveled parts of Europe and other locales before settling in Maryland.
+So who was this real-life person I inadvertently channeled in my novel?
+His name was Captain Samuel Smith.
+Oddly, although born in Pennsylvania, he also had Irish heritage, as his family hailed from County Tyrone.
+Smith's family moved to Baltimore when he was young, and he eventually worked in his father's successful mercantile business.
+Young Smith sailed to Europe, where he traveled extensively.
+The fictional Creed also journeyed to various parts of Europe and other locales before settling in Maryland.
 Smith returned to America after the battles at Lexington and Concord in 1775.
 By early 1776, he received an appointment as commander of the 6th company in First Maryland, Colonel Smallwood's Regiment.
-As noted in The Patriot Spy, Smallwood missed the action on Long Island while serving (with Colonel John Haslet) on court-martial duty in Manhattan.
-Ironically, it was an espionage trial!
+As noted in The Patriot Spy, Smallwood missed the action on Long Island while serving (with Colonel John Haslet) on court-martial duty in Manhattan Ironically, it was an espionage trial!

 Mordecai Gist urging the Maryland 400 to glory on Long Island

-As an 18th-century company commander, Smith would be at the head of his troops in the attack, and at the rear in withdrawal.
-He likely braved fire on numerous occasions for, make no mistake of it, this was a battle of hell-like dimensions: massed volleys, withering skirmish fire, smoke everywhere, the crack of muskets and boom of cannon, overpowering the screams and cries of the dead and dying.
-The evacuation by Smith and his men was no mean achievement.
-To do it, they had to brave enemy musket and cannon fire, avoid hot pursuit by bayonet armed regulars, negotiate rough terrain and finally work their way across swampland and the Gowanus Creek itself.
-In the actual battle, Washington watched the action from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue).
-Distraught at the destruction of the finest troops he is reported to have said, "Good God, what brave fellows I must this day lose!"
+As an 18th-century company commander, Smith would lead his troops in the attack and be at the rear during the withdrawal.
+He likely faced enemy fire on numerous occasions because, make no mistake about it, this was a battle of hellish proportions: massed volleys, withering skirmish fire, smoke everywhere, the crack of muskets, and the boom of cannon, overpowering the screams and cries of the dead and dying.
+The evacuation by Smith and his men was no small achievement.
+To accomplish it, they had to withstand enemy musket and cannon fire, evade the close pursuit of bayonet-wielding regulars, navigate rough terrain, and finally make their way across swampland and the Gowanus Creek itself.
+During the actual battle, Washington observed the action from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue).
+Distressed by the destruction of the finest troops, he is reported to have said, "Good God, what brave fellows I must this day lose!"

 Captain Samuel Smith leads his men on Long Island

-I should note that the action there was the largest and bloodiest of the war - and the first pitched battle fought by the United States as a nation, coming just weeks after the Declaration of Independence.
+I should note that the action there was the largest and bloodiest of the war—and the first pitched battle fought by the United States as a nation, occurring just weeks after the Declaration of Independence.

-Smith's military career continued with tempo following the action on Long Island.
-He fought conspicuously at White Plains and Brandywine.
-In 1777 he was promoted to Lieutenant Colonel and given the task of defending Fort Mifflin, on an island in the Delaware River.
+Smith's military career continued to gain momentum following the action on Long Island.
+He fought prominently at White Plains and Brandywine.
+In 1777, he was promoted to Lieutenant Colonel and assigned the task of defending Fort Mifflin, located on an island in the Delaware River.

 Mifflin was one of two key forts protecting Philadelphia from Admiral Lord Richard Howe's British fleet.
-Mifflin consisted mostly of mud walls and had a garrison of only 400 men.
-Yet Smith repulsed a determined attack by a squadron of British ships in October.
-A ship of the line and sloop o' war both ran aground under the pummeling fire from Mifflin's defenders.
-But the British returned in force in November.
-This time with frigates, floating batteries, and land-based batteries.
-They in turn now pummeled Mifflin from all sides with a horrific bombardment and often at point-blank range.
-The defenders bravely fought on but suffered for it.
-They returned fire until all their guns were silenced by the heavier British shot.
+The fort was primarily made of mud walls and had a garrison of only 400 men.
+Still, Smith repulsed a determined assault by a squadron of British ships in October.
+A ship of the line and a sloop-of-war both ran aground under the intense fire from Mifflin's defenders.
+However, the British returned in force in November, this time with frigates, floating batteries, and land-based artillery.
+They battered Mifflin from all sides with a horrific bombardment, often at point-blank range.
+The defenders fought bravely but paid a heavy price for it.
+They returned fire until all their guns were silenced by the more powerful British shot.

 Toward the end, Smith was seriously wounded and had to be evacuated.
-Soon after, the rest of the defenders also evacuated the fort.
-But not before they had acquitted themselves well against great odds.
-Smith received a commendation from Congress for his action and the award of a commemorative sword.
-Smith recuperated and went on to fight at the battle of Monmouth in 1778.
-After the battle, he resigned his commission and returned to Baltimore where he became a privateer, sending ships out to harass and capture the British merchant fleet.
+Shortly thereafter, the remainder of the defenders also evacuated the fort.
+But not before they had acquitted themselves admirably against great odds.
+Smith received a commendation from Congress for his actions and was awarded a commemorative sword.
+He recuperated and went on to fight at the Battle of Monmouth in 1778.
+After the battle, he resigned his commission and returned to Baltimore, where he became a privateer, sending ships out to harass and capture the British merchant fleet.

-Sketch of British naval assault of Fort Mifflin 1777
+Sketch of British naval assault on Fort Mifflin in 1777

 A Man of Peace... and then again of War...

 Following the war, Smith resumed his mercantile activities and became one of the wealthiest men in Maryland.
-In 1791, he was appointed commander of the state militia to assist in suppressing the Whiskey Rebellion in western Pennsylvania.
-His popularity led in 1792 to a seat in the House of Representatives where he served four terms.
+In 1791, he was appointed commander of the state militia to help suppress the Whiskey Rebellion in western Pennsylvania.
+His popularity led to a seat in the House of Representatives in 1792, where he served four terms.
 Smith supported Thomas Jefferson in the election of 1800 and served as Acting Secretary of the Navy until 1803.
-After that, he became a US Senator.
-When tensions were building toward Britain, Smith was against going to war.
-Yet again he donned his uniform in 1814 when a combined fleet attacked Baltimore.
+After that, he became a U.S. Senator.
+When tensions with Britain were rising, Smith opposed going to war.
+Once again, he donned his uniform in 1814 when a combined fleet attacked Baltimore.

-As a major general and head of the militia once more, Smith arranged the defenses of the city from a combined sea and land attack.
-The results are legendary: repulse at sea at Fort McHenry (The Star-Spangled Banner made this battle famous) and the lesser-known repulse at North Point of the British landing force under another Irish man, British General Robert Ross.
-The British land forces at North Point were routed - a rare feat of arms that was overshadowed by the more famous route at New Orleans.
+As a major general and head of the militia once more, Smith arranged the defenses of the city against a combined sea and land attack.
+The results are legendary: the repulse at sea at Fort McHenry (The Star-Spangled Banner made this battle famous) and the lesser-known repulse at North Point of the British landing force under another Irishman, British General Robert Ross.
+The British land forces at North Point were routed—a rare feat of arms that was overshadowed by the more famous rout at New Orleans.
 In some ways, Samuel Smith saved the nation.
 Had the British taken America's most strategic port and divided the states geographically, the outcome might have proven grim.

 Final Years

-Smith went back to the senate for several terms and eventually became mayor of Baltimore in 1836.
-Along the way, he helped found the Bank of Maryland and was one of the projectors of the Washington Monument and the Battle Monument in Baltimore.
+Smith returned to the Senate for several terms and eventually became the mayor of Baltimore in 1836.
+Along the way, he helped establish the Bank of Maryland and was one of the founders of the Washington Monument and the Battle Monument in Baltimore.

 Samuel Smith as Senator